The Pools at Disney’s Coronado Springs Resort

 Coronado Springs has the following pools:

 - The Lost City of Cibola Pool is the resort’s feature pool.
-This tremendous pool can be found at The Dig Site.
+This tremendous pool is at The Dig Site.

 Additionally, Coronado Springs has three leisure pools in the following villages: